 In the healthcare profession, long shifts are the norm.
 Many hospitals and healthcare facilities adopt Alternative Workweek Schedules (AWS) that allow healthcare workers to work shifts longer than 8 hours without triggering daily overtime pay.
 While AWS arrangements are legal in California under specific conditions, employers frequently implement them improperly, leaving nurses underpaid for the hours they work.
+At RN Counsel, we represent healthcare workers whose rights have been violated through improperly adopted or enforced alternative workweek schedules.
+We know the law, we know the industry, and we know how to hold employers accountable when they use scheduling systems to avoid paying overtime.

 An Alternative Workweek Schedule is a work arrangement approved under California law that allows employers to schedule shifts longer than 8 hours a day without paying daily overtime, provided strict requirements are met.
 The most common AWS schedules in the healthcare industry include: